stuburger/yafl/README.md

 }
 ```

-Finally, we use our `TextInput` component:
+Finally, we can put this all together and use our `TextInput` component:

 ```jsx
 render() {